ttionya/vaultwarden-backup/README.md

 ## About Priority

-We will use the environment variables first, then the contents of the file ending in `_FILE` as defined by the environment variables, followed by the contents of the file ending in `_FILE` as defined in the `.env` file, and finally the `.env` file values.
+We will use the environment variables first, followed by the contents of the file ending in `_FILE` as defined by the environment variables.
+Next, we will use the contents of the file ending in `_FILE` as defined in the `.env` file, and finally the values from the `.env` file itself.

 <br>